magnetikonline/sass-boilerplate/README.md

 [animationtransition.scss](animationtransition.scss) for cross browser compatible CSS3 `animation`,  `@keyframes` and `transition` mixin's.

 ## retinaonly.scss
-[retinaonly.scss](retinaonly.scss) allows for the creation of styles which will only be targeted to "retina" style, high pixel density display.
+[retinaonly.scss](retinaonly.scss) allows for the creation of styles which will only be targeted to "retina" style, high pixel density displays.
 Using the `@media` query created by [Thomas Fuchs](https://gist.github.com/madrobby/4161897/).

 An example: